dokoch/Information_Structures/00_Getting_Setup/README.md

     * **On macOS:** ```/Library/Internet Plug-Ins/JavaAppletPlugin.plugin/Contents/Home/bin/java```
     * **On Windows 10:** ```C:\Program Files (x86)\Common Files\Oracle\Java\javapath\java.exe```
     * **On Linux:** ```/usr/bin/java```
-1. Open a terminal or command window and copy/paste the above full path to your java executable and hit enter.
+1. Open a terminal or Command window and copy/paste the above full path at the command prompt and hit enter.
 If you get the usage output from java, then your java is working correctly.

 ---